MohitBhimrajka/Supervity_AP_Agent/README.md

-# Supervity AP Agent: An AI-Powered Accounts Payable Copilot
+# Supervity AP Command Center: An AI-Powered Accounts Payable Platform

 This project is an advanced, AI-powered Accounts Payable (AP) automation platform.
-It goes beyond simple data extraction by providing a sophisticated **AP Copilot**, built with Google's Gemini Pro, that allows users to analyze data, manage workflows, and take action using natural language.
+It goes beyond simple data extraction by providing a sophisticated **AP Copilot**, built with Google's Gemini, that allows users to analyze data, manage workflows, and take action using natural language.

-The system ingests invoices, purchase orders (POs), and goods receipt notes (GRNs), performs automated 3-way matching, and flags exceptions for review.
+The system ingests invoices, purchase orders (POs), and goods receipt notes (GRNs), performs automated 3-way matching, and flags exceptions for review in the **Resolution Workbench**.
 The AP Copilot then acts as an intelligent assistant for the AP team to resolve these issues, optimize payments, and gain strategic insights.

 ## 🚀 Key Features

 *   **Intelligent Document Processing (IDP):** Ingests PDF documents (Invoices, POs, GRNs) and uses Gemini AI to extract structured data with high accuracy.
 *   **Automated 3-Way Matching:** A robust matching engine validates invoices against POs and GRNs, checking for mismatches in price, quantity, items, and more.
 *   **Comprehensive Exception Handling:** Automatically flags invoices with issues like price/quantity discrepancies, missing documents, duplicates, and policy violations.
-*   **Conversational AI Copilot:** A stateful, tool-augmented agent that understands user intent and can:
+*   **Conversational AI Copilot:** A stateful, tool-augmented agent that understands user intent and can resolve issues, take actions, and analyze data.
-    *   **Retrieve Data:** Answer complex questions about invoices, vendors, and system performance.
-    *   **Take Action:** Approve/reject invoices, edit POs, and update vendor settings directly from chat.
-    *   **Analyze & Forecast:** Provide spending analysis, cash flow forecasts, and anomaly detection.
-    *   **Automate Communication:** Draft vendor emails for dispute resolution.
-*   **Advanced KPI Dashboard:** Real-time visibility into critical AP metrics, including processing times, touchless rates, and financial optimization opportunities like early payment discounts.
+*   **Adaptive Learning:** The system learns from user actions to create heuristics, which can be promoted into permanent automation rules.
+*   **Modern Web Interface:** A responsive Next.js frontend with a dashboard, resolution workbench, and configuration settings.
-*   **RESTful API:** A clean, well-documented FastAPI backend for seamless integration with any frontend.
+*   **RESTful API:** A clean, well-documented FastAPI backend for seamless integration.

 ## 🤖 The AP Copilot: Your Intelligent Assistant